Community engagement is core to democracy

 People were taking a little shortcut to escape the rush hour, yes, but also to circumnavigate the city centre and head over to Orestad.
 For a century this had never happened before at this location, but a new mobility pattern had emerged.
 The City observed and respected this behaviour and made a temporary bike lane across the sidewalk to see if it would work.
 It did.
 Less than a year later, permanent infrastructure was put in.
 By legitimising the behaviour of a handful of citizens, the City carved out a new route that has proven to be incredibly popular.
 No time-consuming survey or long meetings, just human observation leading to improved facilities.Copenhagenize by Mikael Colville-Andersen

 Good community engagement provides information that is quantified and can be directly used to guide Council decisions.
 One way to do this is to invest in pedestrian & cyclist counters, installed where street space is contested, such as on shopping streets and highly trafficked intersections.
-This would provide real data to guide transport policy and the allocation of street space to various modes.
+This would provide data to guide transport policy and the allocation of street space to various modes.
+For further information refer to ‘Measuring Walking’ presented by Bill Gehling at the 2019 Australian Walking and Cycling Conference, and the sensors offered by Vivacity Labs.

 Yarra is home to 22 primary schools and 9 secondary schools, which offers Council an opportunity for obtaining feedback.
 When conducting community engagement on a topic that affects children, such as Local Area Place Making (LAPM) studies, Council could speak to the school assembly at each affected school, and set up a desk at school drop- off and pick-up times, making it easy for students and their parents to offer feedback.